-Tax season is upon us and before you know it you will have to file your 2013 tax return.
-Despite being delayed until Jan.
-31, it is still smart to get a jump on preparing your taxes now.
+Tax season is upon us and before you know it you will have to file your 2015 tax return.
 You should compare tax fees to figure out how you want to file — will you use a tax professional or file on your own?

 Think about the type of return you need to file.
 Your financial situation will determine which type of return you should file.
 Here is a breakdown on what the different filing type typically entails.
 Keep in mind it will vary by company.